-We have audited the consolidated financial statements of the Company, which comprise the consolidated statements of financial position as at December 31, 2023 and December 31, 2022, and the consolidated statements of operations and comprehensive income, changes in shareholders' equity and cash flows for the years December 31, 2023 and 2022, and notes to the financial statements, including a summary of material accounting policies.
+We have audited the consolidated financial statements of Novra Technologies Inc. and its subsidiaries (the "Company"), which comprise the consolidated balance sheet as at December 31, 2024 and December 31, 2023, and the consolidated statements of (loss) and comprehensive income (loss), changes in shareholders' equity and cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2023 and December 31, 2022, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2024 and December 31, 2023, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards.